Details

 The amount of kissing this drama has...

 Here we get right to the point without unnecessary bells and whistles.
 We get our FL, our ML, our antagonists, and go right to the love story.
 I actually liked that the story was heavily concentrated on the relationship between the leads instead of all other side characters and such.
-In all honesty, in C-dramas, it's very, very rare that I find the secondary CP interesting.
-Extra couple always seems like it's a filler to make sure the trauma lasts at least 30 episodes.
+In all honesty, in C-dramas, it's very, very rare that I find the secondary CP or supporting characters interesting.
+Extra couple always seems like it's a filler to make sure there is enough content for the drama to lasts at least 30 episodes.

-I liked the intimacy and the way the romance developed and the chemistry between the characters.
+I liked the intimacy between the leads and the way the romance developed.
 I think the actors did a stellar job.
 I also adored the actress.
-Never seen her in anything, but she was so good in the first arc playing the role of a clueless girl who just wanted to get by without getting involved.
+Never seen her in anything, but she was so good in the first arc, playing the role of a clueless girl who just wanted to get by without getting involved.

 Now, the amount of kissing this drama has shocked me a little.
 In a good way, of couse.
 At least half the episodes have kisses, which is rare for a C-drama.
 I loved the intimacy in general.